Police Emergency

 Active Shooter Situation

-The following guidelines are intended to reduce your personal risk in the event of an Active Shooter Situation.
+The following guidelines are intended to reduce your risk in the event of an Active Shooter Situation.
 An active shooter situation is defined as any incident in which a person or persons armed with a deadly weapon is actively and presently employing the weapons against innocent victims.

 If you are outside a building when someone begins to shoot at people in the area:

-Immediately take cover, (hide behind something hard, that will stop or slow bullets) or circumstances permitting, enter an unaffected building.
+Immediately take cover, (hide behind something hard, that will stop or slow bullets), or circumstances permitting, enter an unaffected building.
 In the event neither cover nor entering a building is possible, run in a zigzag fashion away from the sound of gunfire.
 Dial 911.

 If you are approached by police officers, keep your hands visible.
 Do not run up to them if you see them approaching.
 They are trained to handle active shooters in certain situations.
 An initial team of police officers will be trying to stop the shooter and will not be stopping to assist others at this time.